This is the multi-page printable view of this section. Click here to print.

 If enabled using the Butler.influxDb.reloadTaskSuccess.allReloadTasks.enable setting, Butler will store information about all successful reload tasks in InfluxDB.

-The information stored is almost the same as for failed reload tasks, except that the Sense script log file is not included (as it can potentially be very large).
+The information stored is almost the same as for failed reload tasks, except that the Sense script log file is not included.

 Monitor only some successful reload tasks